blrop/brainfuck-interpreter/README.md

 This app is an interpreter of Brainfuck written in JavaScript.

-A unique feature of this interpreter is some kind of a 'video memory'.
+A unique feature of this interpreter is some kind of a 'visual memory'.

-The language itself doesn't have any video output features.
-But what if we treat all its memory as a 'video memory'?
-Every byte of the memory can be represented as a video pixel.
+The language itself doesn't have any visual output features.
+But what if we treat all its memory as a 'visual memory'?
+Every byte of the memory can be represented as a visible pixel.
 The pixel's color will depend on the byte's value.
 So now we can paint in Brainfuck!

 ![screenshot](https://github.com/blrop/brainfuck-interpreter/blob/master/screenshot.png)